GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 When working with oblique projections such as here, it is often much more convenient to specify the map domain in the projected coordinates relative to the map center.
-The figure below shows two views of New Zealand using the oblique Mercator projection that in both cases specifies the region using **-Rk**\ -1000/1000/500/500.
-The leading unit **k** means the following bounds are in projected km and we let GMT determine the geographic coordinates of the two diagonal corners.
+The figure below shows two views of New Zealand using the oblique Mercator projection that in both cases specifies the region using **-Rk**\ -1000/1000/-500/500.
+The leading unit **k** means the following bounds are in projected km and we let GMT determine the geographic coordinates of the two diagonal corners internally.

 .. figure:: /_images/GMT_obl_nz.*
    :width: 600 px